lino202/simOmPP/README.md

 * The vanilla simply computes the CV in a pixel as the mean of the CV among this pixel and the ones in a specific circle with radious determined by the user.

 Several images can be saved in different formats and ready for publication.
-There is a power point with some examples performed for validation.